 In fact, if I was stranded on a deserted island and could only pick a single food to eat, it would be chicken liver pate both for its fabulous and highly enjoyable flavor as well as for its amazing nutrient density.

-Liver is a sacred food in many Traditional Cultures and, as such, is particularly beneficial at promoting fertility.
-It contains ample amounts of both natural cholesterol and Vitamin D, both critical hormone precursors that are so very necessary for balancing the glandular system to favor conception.
+Liver is a sacred food in many Traditional Cultures and, as such, is particularly beneficial at boosting fertility.
+It contains ample amounts of both natural cholesterol and Vitamin A among other critical nutrients necessary for conception.

 Ingredients